-CDM Type, Serial Number, Device Name, CPI Address, Activity
+Module Type, Serial Number, Device Name, CPI Address, Activity, Operating System Version

-The last entry in the ModuleInfo() index shows the activity of the module.
-Possible entries and their meanings are shown in the following table.
+The activity entry in the ModuleInfo() index shows the current state of the module.
+Possible activity entries and their meanings are shown in the following table.
+The device serial number is displayed after the activity entry.

 Table 12-1: CPIStatus activity Response Meaning Active The module is connected to the CPI bus and is making measurements according to the data logger program.
 Offline The module was present after startup but is no longer responding.
 Unused The module is or was connected and powered but is not included in the data logger program.
-Wait Config The module has not yet responded to a data logger's attempts to configure it.
+Wait Config The module has not yet responded to the attempts of a data logger to configure it.
 Config Fail The module could not be configured.
 A configuration error message is appended to this response.